-To initiate student grievance proceedings, please refer to the OHSU policy and procedures, 02-30-055, Student Grievance and Appeal, www.ohsu.edu/xd/education/student-services/academic-programs-and-assessment/academic-policy/approved-policies/index.cfm
+To initiate student grievance proceedings, please refer to the OHSU policy and procedures, 02-30-055, Student Grievance and Appeal, www.ohsu.edu/sites/default/files/2019-03/02-30-055_Student%20 Grievance%203.22.2016%20Final.pdf

 Student activities vary by campus, and all students are encouraged to get involved at the institution, state and national level.
 The School of Nursing provides support to help its students attend local and national conferences and student leaders are active at many levels.
 General invitations are extended to all students to attend special lectures and meetings at OHSU.
 Notices of these events are posted on bulletin boards, via email notices and School of Nursing social media sites.